-Borrowings are primarily fixed rate instruments.
+The borrowings and other financial liabilities are primarily fixed rate instruments.
 The interest rates approximates the current market rates for similar instruments with similar terms.
 Accordingly, the fair value has been assumed to be equal to the carrying amount.

 Transfers between levels I and II